hedyhli/starcli/README.md

 * Issues, bug reports, or feature request: Don't hesitate to open an issue in this repo
-* Feedback: any general feedback or questions about using StarCLI you can leave a comment on our [Product Hunt page](https://www.producthunt.com/posts/starcli), remember to be nice :smiley:
+* Feedback: any general feedback or questions about using StarCLI you can leave a comment on our [Product Hunt page](https://www.producthunt.com/posts/starcli), remember to be nice :)

 ## Development    [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)